New Zealand national cricket team

 As of 2022, the team has participated in all the 29 ICC Men's events taking place from 1975 onwards and have made six final appearances out of which they won two titles.
-In October 2000 they won the Knockout Trophy by defeating India which was their maiden ICC Title.
-They defeated South Africa to reach their maiden CWC Final in 2015.
-In the next edition they reached their second successive Final by defeating India.
-Then in June 2021 they won the inaugural WTC by defeating India and five months later they reached their maiden T20 WC Final by defeating England.
+In October 2000, they won the ICC Knockout Trophy (now called ICC Champions Trophy).
+In June 2021, they won the inaugural ICC World Test Championship 2020-21.

 History

 Beginnings of cricket in New Zealand

 The reverend Henry Williams provided history with the first report of a game of cricket in New Zealand, when he wrote in his diary in December 1832 about boys in and around Paihia on Horotutu Beach playing cricket.
 In 1835, Charles Darwin and HMS Beagle called into the Bay of Islands on its epic circumnavigation of the Earth and Darwin witnessed a game of cricket played by freed Māori slaves and the son of a missionary at Waimate North.
 Darwin in The Voyage of the Beagle wrote:

 several young men redeemed by the missionaries from slavery were employed on the farm.
 In the evening I saw a party of them at cricket.

 The first recorded game of cricket in New Zealand took place in Wellington in December 1842.
 The Wellington Spectator reports a game on 28 December 1842 played by a "Red" team and a "Blue" team from the Wellington Club.
 The first fully recorded match was reported by the Examiner in Nelson between the Surveyors and Nelson in March 1844.

 The first team to tour New Zealand was Parr's all England XI in 1863–64.
 Between 1864 and 1914, 22 foreign teams toured New Zealand.
 England sent 6 teams, Australia 15 and one from Fiji.